 - Run the

-arena listcommand to query all jobs.The following is an example of the output.
+arena listcommand to query all jobs.Sample output:

 NAME STATUS TRAINER AGE NODE firstjob RUNNING TFJOB 5s 192.1xx.x.xxx